Getting Started in Farming: On the Home Farm

 One of the major advantages of the corporate structure is the limited liability feature.
 Shareholders are liable for the debts of a corporation only to the extent of the shares of stock they own unless they have signed personally, as well as an agent of the corporation, as surety for a corporate debt.
 If, on the other hand, a corporation becomes insolvent, shares in it are worthless.
 Thus, farmers whose assets are all in shares of stock have lost all of their property.

 The income tax advantage of a corporation may be of major interest if the business income is sufficiently large.
 Tax advantage to the business and shareholders should be identified before a corporation is decided upon.
 Because a corporation is a legal entity, unlike the partnership, it is also a taxpayer.
-However, the corporate tax rate schedule is such that there may be sizable tax savings available with sufficient planning.
+The corporate tax rate schedules have changed in recent years so one should get professional advice on the advantages and disadvantages of the various taxes involving corporations.

 There may be other advantages of the corporation as a form of family business arrangement.
 Some of these include possible increased efficiency over time, possible increased credit status, added flexibility in estate and retirement planning, and possible fringe benefits that are available only to corporations.